 Barrett Sallee brings a wealth of knowledge when it comes to all things SEC Football.
 Barrett isn’t afraid to think outside the box and is known for hating your team.

 Phil Savage was the Executive Director of the Senior Bowl from 2012-2018.
 Prior to that, Savage worked in the NFL as a coach, scout and executive for 20 years.
 As the Director of College Scouting and later as the Director of Player Personnel with the Baltimore Ravens, Savage helped assemble a roster that included 12 Pro Bowlers - and won Super Bowl XXXV.
-Phil spends his Saturdays in the fall sitting alongside Eli Gold on the Crimson Tide Radio Network, serving as color analyst for Alabama football.
+From 2009-2017, Phil spent his Saturdays in the fall sitting alongside Eli Gold on the Crimson Tide Radio Network, serving as color analyst for Alabama football.

 Chris Spatola played college basketball for the United States Military Academy (1999-2001).
 Chris started his coaching career when he joined a grad assistant with Army.
 He then joined the Duke coaching staff and was promoted to Director of Basketball Operations for the Blue Devils.
 Since 2012, Chris has been a member of the media with CBS Sports, Pac-12 Networks and ESPN U on SiriusXM.